I often get asked why we moved our little operation to Portugal.

 Having exhausted our proposed explorations without positive result we opened the reserve kit and headed to Portugal.

-We then drove across France and Spain.
+We drove across France and Spain.
 When we reached Portugal we crossed the bridge of wishes.
 (Each ribbon is someone's wish).

 Porto |

 Lamego.
-Having been around since 1143, where the first King was coronated as well as near the Douro Valley where the grapes for Port wine are grown - we went to see it.
+Having been around since 1143, where the first King of Portugal was coronated as well as near the Douro Valley where the grapes for Port wine are grown - we went to see it.

 Lamego |